benamira/ClearLogo-Updater/README.md

 # Plex ClearLogo Updater Scripts

-This repository contains two Python scripts for updating ClearLogo (logo) images in your Plex Media Server:
+This repository contains a set of Python utilities for updating ClearLogo (logo) images in your Plex Media Server:

 - **clearlogo.py**: Interactive, per-show/movie logo updater using image URLs.
 - **local-clearlogo.py**: Bulk updater that applies local logo image files to all Movies and TV Shows in your Plex libraries.
+- **gui_clearlogo.py**: Graphical browser that lets you step through every item in your libraries, preview posters and existing ClearLogos, and optionally swap them by pasting a new image URL.

 ---